My shoulder pops. Is that bad?

 Would you like help finding the right brand and model shoe for you?
 Our performance physical therapy team would be happy to provide you with recommendations based on the brands and models that are on the market right now!

-This is a common belief in fitness circles, the personal training industry, and I used to hear it a lot in the physical therapy industry.
-But it is not true.
+This belief is widespread in fitness circles, the personal training industry, and was even common in physical therapy.
+However, it’s simply not true.

-Your knees must go over your toes to walk or run.
-Proper squat technique requires your knees to move far past your toes.
+Your knees naturally go over your toes when you walk or run.
+In fact, proper squat technique requires your knees to move well past your toes.

-To prevent this, you need to push your hips back and arch your lower back.
-This places more stress onto your lower back and increases your risk of back pain.
+Attempting to prevent this by pushing your hips back and arching your lower back only shifts more stress onto your lower back, increasing the risk of back pain.

-It does not!
-In fact, research has shown that training your knees to go past your toes helps create healthy knees and take stress off your back.
+The answer is no!
+In fact, research shows that training your knees to comfortably move past your toes helps build healthier knees and reduces the strain on your back.

-Check out the squatting tutorial below to retrain your squat and your knees to be comfortable going over their toes as they should!
+Check out the squat tutorial below to retrain your squat technique and get your knees accustomed to moving over your toes as they naturally should!

-Don’t forget, there is no bad exercise or good exercise.
-One exercise may be more appropriate for you when compared to another for a variety of factors including your fitness goals, injury history (talk to your physical therapist), unique body traits, and movement capabilities.
-Keep this in mind when you hear someone make a generalized or “one size fits all” statement about exercise.
+Remember, there’s no such thing as a “bad” or “good” exercise.
+The suitability of an exercise depends on various factors, including your fitness goals, injury history (consult your physical therapist), unique body traits, and movement capabilities.
+Keep this in mind whenever you hear generalized or “one size fits all” advice about exercise.

 Create Your BS Meter